shahriarnat/docudoodle/resources/templates/default-prompt.md

 Create detailed markdown documentation following this structure:

 1. Start with a descriptive title that includes the file name (e.g., "# [ClassName] Documentation")
-2. Include a table of contents with links to each section when appropriate
+2. Include a table of contents with links to each section when appropriate.
+Use normalized links (e.g., `#method-name`).
 3. Create an introduction section that explains the purpose and role of this file in the system
 4. For each major method or function:
    - Document its purpose